 Refrigeration technology is commonly used in domestic and industrial applications.
-This video gives a detailed and logical introduction to the workings of refrigerators using the vapor compression cycle.
+This article gives a detailed and logical introduction to the workings of refrigerators using the vapor compression cycle.

 The basic principle of refrigeration is simple.
 You simply pass a colder liquid continuously around the object that is to be cooled.
 This will take heat from the object.
 In the example shown, a cold liquid is passed over an apple, which is to be cooled.
 Due to the temperature difference, the apple loses heat to the refrigerant liquid.
 The refrigerant in turn is heated due to heat absorption from the apple.